multiplemonomials/Recipes/Fake Meat Recipe Rankings.md

-# Recipe Rankings for _Fake Meat_ by Isa Chandra Moscowitz
+# Recipe Rankings for _Fake Meat_ by Isa Chandra Moskowitz

 As a longtime fan of Isa's work, I can say that _Fake Meat_ is probably her most ambitious cookbook.
 In this 320-page tome, she tries to provide vegan versions of a number of traditional meat-based dishes, from a variety of cuisines.
 Many of these recipes are complex, and they often use advanced cooking and baking techniques to try and replicate the texture and flavor of meat and dairy.